Starry-AXQG/Context-Menu-Icons/README.md

 If you are using Firefox v140 or Zen v1.14, please use the CMI v1.5.Otherwise, please use v1.4.1

-Now, it also supports usage on Firefox.（since mod v1.2.1)
+Now, it also supports usage on Firefox.(since mod v1.2.1)

 ---